 INDIANAPOLIS — A record number of Hoosiers are expected to request absentee ballots for the 2020 election.

 The state deadline for an Absentee Ballot Application (ABS-MAIL) is Oct.
 22 by 11.59 p.m.
-The ballot must be filled out, returned and in the hands of the Election Board by noon on Election Day, Nov 3.
-That is state law in order for it to be counted.
+Currently, county election officials must receive an absentee-by-mail ballot not later than noon on Election Day, Nov.
+3 to be counted.

 The expected increase in demand for absentee ballots has the Indiana secretary of state giving guidance on when to ask for and mail back that ballot.
 She recommends submitting an application for an absentee ballot no later than Oct.
-19 and mailing it back by Oct.
-27.
+19.

 The post office and state are looking at special envelopes for absentee ballots to help the post office prioritize them.
-Those envelopes will not show part affiliation on them.
+Those envelopes will not show party affiliation on them.

 Reasons to request an absentee ballot